-\section{Related Works}
+\section{RELATED WORKS}

-Kernel mean embeddings \citep{smola2007hilbert} provide a nonparametric way to represent distributions in RKHS and compare them via inner products and norms \citep{kanagawa14,SriGreFukLanetal10, gretton12a}.
-Building on this, \citet{muandet2021counterfactual} introduced \emph{Counterfactual Mean Embeddings} (CME) to model full counterfactual outcome distributions—rather than only expectations—together with a notion of distributional treatment effect and associated statistical guarantees under unconfoundedness.
-Subsequent work has shown how average and conditional average treatment effects (ATE/CATE) can be expressed within the embedding framework via conditional mean embeddings, yielding an RKHS formulation of the CATE \citep{park2021conditional, singh2024kernel}.
-On the inferential side, \citet{fawkes2024doubly} developed doubly robust kernel-based statistics to test equality of counterfactual outcome distributions, and \citet{martinez2023} refined this idea to provide an efficient doubly robust kernel test with improved power and valid type-I error control.
-More recently, \citep{luedtke2024, zenati2025cpme} provided estimation guarantees of a doubly robust estimator for counterfactual mean embeddings in a range of non-adaptive settings.
-In contrast, our work focuses on inference for an RKHS-valued treatment effect under \emph{adaptive data collection}, requiring variance stabilization and martingale CLTs to obtain valid asymptotics.
+Kernel mean embeddings \citep{smola2007hilbert} provide a nonparametric representation of distributions in RKHS and a way to compare them through inner products and norms \citep{kanagawa14,SriGreFukLanetal10,gretton12a}.
+Building on this framework, \citet{muandet2021counterfactual} introduced \emph{Counterfactual Mean Embeddings} to represent full interventional outcome distributions and define distributional treatment effects under unconfoundedness; related work expressed ATE and CATE through conditional mean embeddings, yielding RKHS formulations of heterogeneous effects \citep{park2021conditional,singh2024kernel}.
+On the inferential side, \citet{fawkes2024doubly} proposed doubly robust kernel statistics for testing equality of interventional outcome distributions, \citet{martinez2023} developed an efficient doubly robust kernel test with improved power and valid type-I error control, and \citep{luedtke2024,zenati2025cpme} established estimation guarantees for doubly robust estimators of interventional mean embeddings in non-adaptive settings.